 ✔ High advertiser demand (record labels, streaming services, and gear manufacturers)

-✔ Recurring revenue opportunities (through memberships and digital products)
+✔ Recurring revenue opportunities (sell memberships subscription products)

 ✔ Multiple income streams (affiliates, ads, sponsorships)